Knights Templar (Freemasonry): Knightly symbolism in Freemasonry

 The earliest documented link between Freemasonry and the Crusades is the 1737 oration of the Chevalier Ramsay.
-This claimed that European Freemasonry came about from an interaction between crusader masons and the Knights Hospitaller.
+He claimed, without supporting historical evidence, that European Freemasonry came about from an interaction between 'crusader masons' and the Knights Hospitaller.
 This is repeated in the earliest known "Moderns" ritual, the Berne manuscript, written in French between 1740 and 1744.
 Ramsay was initiated as a Templar by his mentor François Fénelon into the non-Masonic French Ordre du Temple with his friend Philippe II, Duke of Orleans as Grandmaster around 1710.
 After the death of Fenelon and the Duke of Orleans, Ramsay was initiated into Freemasonry around 1730.
 Since Ramsay's Templarism predated his relationship with Freemasonry by some 20 years, this is the likely source for the introduction of Templarism into Freemasonry.

-In 1751 Baron Karl Gotthelf von Hund und Altengrotkau began the Order of Strict Observance, which ritual he claimed to have received from the reconstituted Templar Order in 1743 in Paris.
+In 1751 Baron Karl Gotthelf von Hund und Altengrotkau began the Rite of Strict Observance, which ritual he claimed to have received from the reconstituted Templar Order in 1743 in Paris.
 He also claimed to have met two of the "unknown superiors" who directed all of masonry, one of whom was Prince Charles Edward Stuart.
-The order went into decline when he failed to produce any evidence to support his claims, and was wound up shortly after his death.
+The order went into decline when he failed to produce any evidence to support his claims, and was disbanded shortly after his death.

 In 1779 the High Knights Templar of Ireland Lodge, Kilwinning, obtained a charter from Lodge Mother Kilwinning in Scotland.
 This lodge now began to grant dispensations to other lodges to confer the Knights Templar Degree.
 Some time around 1790 the Early Grand Encampment of Ireland was formed, which began to warrant Templar Lodges, and evolved into the Supreme Grand Encampment in 1836.
 The Early Grand Encampment chartered several Scottish "encampments" one of which, having been chartered in 1805 as the "Edinburgh Encampment No. 31", then became the"Grand Assembly of Knights Templar in Edinburgh". who then sought a charter from the Duke of Kent, Grand Master of the Order in England.
 It seems that the Templar degree had filtered into the lodges of the Antients from Ireland about 1780, and was recorded at York about the same time.
 In the five degree system developed by the York Masons, the Knights Templar degree sat between the Master Mason and the Sublime Degree of Royal Arch.